 Since I started using Blue Apron, many readers and followers have requested a review.
 Here's my Blue Apron review.

-I hate meal planning and grocery shopping.
+I hate meal planning and grocery shopping, although some of this has been alleviated by grocery delivery services.
 This used to not matter because I had a husband who enjoyed grocery shopping and cooking.
 Now that a husband is no longer in the picture, all this unpleasantness falls on me.

 The good news is that I've found a solution: Blue Apron.